 If you cannot destroy something obviously good by attacking it head on, then another effective way to make it ineffective is to add so much stuff to it that its true meaning gets lost [please see, The Purpose of this Website].

 Discipline has come to be viewed by the vast majority of people in the US, including christians, as a 'negative' thing that is harmful to their children.
 One only need to look around them at the behavior of children in general to see where this belief leads people.
 Of course, if people have turned away from any type of objective standard (for example, the standard of the person and teachings of Jesus of Nazareth) by which to judge what is proper-correct-right child behavior or correct parents child raising methods, then they will be blind to what is happening all around them.
-Sadly, this is where the majority of people in the U.S.A. are today in 2011.
+Sadly, this is where the majority of people in the U.S.A. are today.

 What is discipline?
 In its purest form, it is the practice of self-control using various methods to achieve the desired result.
 Discipline is often motivated or enforced externally rather than internally.
 Examples of self or internally motivated discipline for adults would be, 'I need the discipline to eat less to lose weight', or, 'I need the discipline to exercise three times a week for at least half an hour'.
 Examples of externally motivated discipline would be, 'soldier, if you don't do 100 push ups, you will get punished' or 'employee, if you don't work 40 hours per week you will get released from our employ'.